lowphpcom/wnmp/README.md

 ## Update Log

+v1.20 All software downloads are saved to the /root/wnmp directory.
+During installation, existing software packages are detected and extracted directly for installation, eliminating the need for re-downloading.

 v1.16 The official PHP PECL extension installer is no longer maintained.
 C-based PHP extensions are now installed using the pie extension installer.The complete list of available pie extensions can be found at:https://packagist.org/extensions

 v1.15 Removed the default function.
 Let's Encrypt IP certificates are automatically issued by default, with NGINX BASIC AUTH enabled for additional security.
 The database is accessible directly at https://[ip]/phpmyadmin.